Export Expense Reports to QuickBooks Desktop

 There are four basic ways to export to QuickBooks Desktop: as a check, a bill, a credit card charge, or a general journal entry.
 This choice largely depends on your accounting practices and will influence some of the other options available later.
 See above for examples of when you might use each option.

 Choose whether to export only reimbursable expenses, only non-reimbursable expenses, or both.

-Tip: If you classify reimbursable and non-reimbursable expenses differently in QuickBooks, you will want to export the same reports twice with different settings.
+Tip: If you classify reimbursable and non-reimbursable expenses differently in QuickBooks Desktop, you will want to export the same reports twice with different settings.
 First with only reimbursable expenses checked and then with only non-reimbursable expenses checked.

 Step 5: Options based on export method

 These options will change depending on whether you are exporting as a check, bill, credit card charge, or general journal entry.

 Step 6: Individual expenses vs. single report item

 Exporting each expense as an individual item will use the dates of each individual expense.
 Exporting as a single item with split/itemized transactions or as just a single item will use the date of export.

 Step 7: Default accounts

 The default expense account refers to where expenses will be placed in the case that they haven’t been categorized.
 This field is required.